Statistical activity code: 50101

 2017–… (tables EH44U, EH46U, EH47U, JS41U, JS45U, KK071, KK073,RV063U, RV06U)

 Regulation (EC) No 1059/2003 of the European Parliament and of the Council of 26 May 2003 on the establishment of a common classification of territorial units for statistics (NUTS)

 Notifications about the dissemination of statistics are published in the release calendar, which is available on the website.
 Every year on 1 October, the release times of the statistical database, news releases, main indicators by IMF SDDS and publications for the following year are announced in the release calendar (in the case of publications – the release month).

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

 The news release “Average monthly gross income per employee” in May.
 The news release can be viewed on the website of Statistics Estonia in the section Uudiskiri (in Estonian).

-Data are published in the statistical database at http://pub.stat.ee under the subject area “Social life / Labour market / Unemployed persons.
-Short term statistics” in the following tables:
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Economy / Construction / Granted building permits and completed buildings” in the following tables:

-PO06U: Demographic labour pressure index by region/administrative unit, 1 January, administrative division as at 01.01.2018
+RV06U: Demographic labour pressure index by region/administrative unit, 1 January, administrative division as at 01.01.2018,

 Personalized web-based governance dashboard